70 Kids Cooking Activities: Ways You Can Get Your Child Involved in the Kitchen

 5. Measure out ingredients carefully

-6. Get out the measuring cups and spoons
+6. Get out measuring cups and spoons

 8. Cut up vegetables for a salad